bzzlab/guestbook-mven-client/Readme.md

-# Get started with the guestbook application
+# Get started with the guestbook client
 ### Introduction
 This guestbook application has been developed with the following technology-stack:
 #### Backend (guestbook-mven-server)